-(6) Law Reform Commission of Western Australia, Report on the Administration of Assets of the Solvent Estates of Deceased Persons in the Payment of Debts and Legacies (Project No. 34- Part VII, 1988) pp 12-17, as "the general personalty195 less the retention thereout of a fund sufficient to meet any pecuniary legacies."196 In this context, general personalty includes (1) personalty not bequeathed at all, and (2) personalty bequeathed by way of residue.197 Another term used interchangeably with "general personalty" is "general personal estate".
+(6) Law Reform Commission of Western Australia, Report on the Administration of Assets of the Solvent Estates of Deceased Persons in the Payment of Debts and Legacies (Project No. 34- Part VII, 1988) pp 12-17,

 (7) Ontario Law Reform Commission, Report on the Administration of Estates of Deceased Persons, 1991, pp 184-85.